How much is just right when planning a project?

 Well that all depends.
 On:

 - The severity of impacts that may occur.
-If people might be injured or die, then not taking planning seriously will definitely be culpable.
+If people might be injured or die, then not taking planning a project seriously will definitely be culpable.
 If, on the other hand, the worst that can happen is that we may need to nip out to get a bottle of milk, then lots of planning will probably be time and effort wasted.

 - The degree of uncertainty that surrounds the project.
 Our choices in the face of uncertainty are research, purchase of information, or make assumptions (which will require review at regular intervals).
 The nature of the uncertainty (e.g. scale of solution, detailed requirements) is likely to inform your response.
 What’s important is to recognise that there are times when decisions need to be made despite there being insufficient information to decide with certainty.